What’s the story of Inspiring Melinda?

 I love the bush.
 I love walking or running (although my run is probably more or a jog).
 I love reading – trashy, girly novels, information text, history, spirituality, hippy-woo-woo-shit (as I call it), almost anything.
 I enjoy watching movies – mainly girly, trashy ones with a good story line.
 I love being outdoors.
 I love gardening.
 I love going away for weekends or for longer periods exploring new places.
 I love machine sewing.
 I love cross-stitch and hand embroidery – although my hands don’t appreciate it so much anymore.
 I love to catch up and have meaningful chats with my good friends.
 I love listening to other people’s stories.
 I always find them interesting and inspirational.

 I am a passionate and caring person.
-I don’t like to put up with bullshit and people wasting my time anymore.
 I like to stand up for what I believe in now.
 I like to be heard, but still won’t speak up if I feel I will be wasting my time or voice.
 Sometimes you just have to know when to speak up to be heard properly, and at other times when it’s best not to.

 I find it sad to see so many unhappy, stuck, miserable, abused, confused women and children in our world.
 I can’t help everyone.
 No one person can.
 But, I can reach out to share my knowledge, share my wisdom, educate women and get them to transform their lives so they can transform their children’s lives, their family’s lives and their communities’ lives.
 That is what I can do.